Feature

 Indeed, Pirelli were one of several companies to provide tyres at the start of the World Championship back in 1950, with a host of brands making appearances over the decades, during which time tyre technology has advanced as quickly as the cars.

-Moving on from an era of 13-inch supply, Pirelli produced all-new 18-inch tyres for 2022 as part of sweeping changes to the technical regulations, with every element made from scratch – spanning the profile, structure and various compounds.
+All-new 18-inch tyres were produced for the 2022 season as part of sweeping changes to the technical regulations, with every element made from scratch – spanning the profile, structure and various compounds.

 Beyond their impact in F1, Pirelli’s 18-inch tyres are also more in line with the products used by motorists every day – meaning transfer of technology becomes easier and the road industry benefits from the sport’s year-on-year innovation.

-What about the compounds used at each track?
+What about the tyre compounds used at each track?

-Pirelli’s range of 18-inch tyres for 2023 comprises six slick compounds (from hardest to softest: the C0, C1, C2, C3, C4 and C5), along with intermediates and full wets to account for inclement weather conditions.
+Pirelli’s range of 18-inch tyres for the 2025 campaign comprises six 'slick' compounds (from hardest to softest: the C1, C2, C3, C4, C5 and C6), along with 'intermediates' and 'full wets' to account for inclement weather conditions.

-The highest-numbered slick tyre is marked red for the weekend and known as the soft, the middle choice is marked yellow and known as the medium, while the lowest-numbered is marked white and known as the hard, sitting alongside the green intermediate and blue full wet.
+The highest-numbered slick tyre is marked red for the weekend and known as the 'soft' tyre, the middle choice is marked yellow and known as the 'medium', while the lowest-numbered is marked white and known as the 'hard' tyre, – all sitting alongside the green intermediate and blue full wet tyres.

-In theory, the soft compound will offer the most amount of grip for a short period of time, making them ideal for qualifying runs, while the medium and hard compounds are likely to be more favourable options over a race distance.
+In theory, the soft compound will offer the most amount of grip but only for a short period of time before they degrade, making them ideal for qualifying runs, while the hard compound is the opposite – lasting much longer but offering less grip (and slower lap times as a result).
+The medium and hard compounds are likely to be more favourable options over a race distance.

-On a standard weekend, drivers are given 13 sets of dry weather tyres, four sets of intermediates and three sets of full wets.
-An extra set of softs is reserved for those who reach Q3, while all drivers must use at least two different slick compounds in the race, providing the track is dry.
+On a standard Grand Prix weekend, drivers are given 13 sets of dry weather tyres, four sets of intermediates and three sets of full wets.
+An extra set of softs is reserved for those who reach Q3 in Qualifying, while all drivers must use at least two different slick compounds during the race, providing the track is dry.

 For more information about Pirelli’s F1 tyres, visit pirelli.com.